Do Explanations Increase the Risk of Decision Logic Leakage? Explanation-Guided Stealing of Graph Models

 \subsection{Ablation Study}

-To address the last aspect of \textbf{RQ3} regarding the contribution of individual components, we conduct an ablation study by removing data augmentation and explanation alignment from our framework.
-Figure~\ref{fig:ablation_study} shows the AUC performance across four datasets, with complete results available in Appendix~\ref{app:ablation_results}.
-Our experiments demonstrate that both components significantly enhance the framework's performance.
+In this subsection we conduct an ablation study by removing data augmentation and explanation alignment from our framework.
+Figure~\ref{fig:ablation_study_main} shows the AUC performance across four datasets, with complete results available in Appendix~\ref{app:ablation_results}.
+Our experiments demonstrate that both components enhance the framework's performance.
 Explanation alignment plays a crucial role in transferring decision logic, with its removal causing the most substantial performance drop.
 Data augmentation primarily improves predictive accuracy, leading to higher AUC and fidelity scores.
-When both components are removed, the framework essentially reverts to the TS baseline, confirming their complementary contributions to model extraction effectiveness.
+When both components are removed, the framework essentially reverts to the TS baseline.